A superconductor free of quasiparticles for seconds: Supplementary Note 3: Charge detector and Josephson parametric amplifier characterization

 \subsection{Detection bandwidth}

 The 3-dB bandwidth of the resonant circuit is approximately 1 MHz.
 We measure the bandwidth of the JPA in the phase-sensitive mode similarly as in the supplementary material of Ref. \cite{riste2012initialization} by applying square pulses to the cancellation line with similar amplitude as the charge detection signal, while the probe signal is turned off.
 Even with 30 dB gain, the JPA rise time is less than a microsecond.
-Under these conditions, the detector bandwidth is limited by the post-processing low-pass filter.
+The resistive chromium wire used to provide the capacitive coupling between the charge detector and the island (see Fig. \ref{sfig:sem}) is not expected to limit the bandwidth of the charge detector, as the cutoff frequency of the resulting $RC$ filter is estimated to be on the order of 1 GHz.
+Under these conditions, the detector bandwidth is limited by the post-processing low-pass filter, as shown in Fig. \ref{sfig:trace-analysis} below.